|(a) Renewal application.

 and apprentice inspectors may renew a license on inactive status.

 returning to active status.

-the Commission and satisfying the applicable continuing education
+(C) satisfying the applicable continuing education

-and proof of financial responsibility requirements.
+(D) providing proof of financial responsibility on

-(g) To renew a license on active status without any
+(2) To renew a license on active status without any

 lapse in active licensure, an apprentice or real estate inspector